Technical buy and sell calls by Chandan Taparia of Anand Rathi

-The stock is making higher highs- higher lows from the last three sessions after taking support near to Rs 240.
-It has formed a short term reversal pattern and is giving the signs of bottom formation and is turning from the oversold territory.
-It crossed its falling supply trend line and moved above its 50-DMA.
-It gave the highest daily close of last thirty five trading sessions.
-Thus one can buy the stock with the stoploss of Rs 250 for the upside immediate target of Rs 268 levels.
+The stock has been consolidating near to Rs 250 from last eleven trading sessions and turning upwards after the profit booking declines of last two series.
+It is also taking support near to its lower band of the rising channel which also provides a better risk reward ratio at current levels.
+It moved above its 50-DMA and gave the highest daily close of last thirteen trading sessions.
+Thus, one can buy the stock with the stoploss of Rs 248 for the upside immediate target of Rs 265.

-The stock has taken support at its 50-DMA and is making higher highs – higher lows from last three sessions.
-It surpassed the hurdle of Rs 487 zones and closed above its 200-DMA.
-It witnessed a strong rally is last four sessions and is showing strength to head towards 502 and higher levels.
-Thus one can buy the stock with the stop loss of Rs 472 for the upside immediate target of Rs 502.
+The stock after taking support around Rs 51 started making higher top higher bottom formation on daily chart.
+It is trading above its 200 and 50-DMA and is well placed to head towards Rs 58 and higher levels.
+Thus, one can buy the stock with the stoploss of Rs 54 for the upside immediate target of Rs 58.

 Disclaimer: We are suggesting these stocks to our clients but not personal holdings.